Glossary

 Intramuscular injection

 A shot that is inserted into the muscle.
-Some IVF drugs are administered in the muscle, usually in the upper hip.
+Some IVF drugs are administered into the muscle, usually in the upper hip.

 A device placed into the uterus to prevent pregnancy.